Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 Additionally, everything from your meetings is stored neatly in a searchable library, making it effortless to find exactly what you need and collaborate on meeting notes with others.

-Plus, MeetGeek has integrations with tools your team already loves, like Notion, Slack, Google Drive, and Trello, allowing you to easily transfer insights directly into your daily workflow.
+Plus, MeetGeek has integrations with tools your team already loves, like Notion, Slack, Google Drive, Trello, and even a Claude connector for AI-powered meeting analysis, allowing teams to analyze conversations, extract insights, generate summaries, and work with meeting data directly inside Anthropic Claude workflows.

 Another great thing about MeetGeek is its flexibility.
 If your team decides to change platforms, say from Google Meet to Zoom or Microsoft Teams, you still get all the same powerful features without extra cost or hassle.